Table of Contents

 Getting someone to talk to you personally is huge.
 So if you have reached this point, we would definitely want you to thank yourself and be proud of your achievement.

 7) During the meeting

 What next?
 What should you do during the meeting?
 The answer is simple – be yourself!
-Don’t think of this meeting like an interview, but a general conversation with a colleague.
+Don’t think of this meeting as an interview, but as a general conversation with a colleague.
 Your aim should be to introduce yourself and let them know the purpose of requesting this meeting.
 Talk about the facts you’ve gathered through your research.
 This will reflect your interest in them and their work, creating a good first impression.
 But remember- this is a two-way street!
 Convey that you are willing to help them in any way possible, without any conditions.